 Research into developing lab-grown meat or so-called ‘cultured meat’ has been going on for quite some years now.
 The first lab-grown burger was developed in 2013 and several other types of lab-grown meat have been successfully made since.
 It is expected that the price of this type of meat will go down in the coming years and that it will become available at supermarkets for the same or lower prices as animal-grown meat.
 While research has shown that most people who eat meat are not open to trying lab-grown meat, it is not unlikely that it will become popular in the future.
 As it is exactly the same as animal-grown meat, there is not really any rational reason for person who eats meat to prefer animal-grown meat over the lab-grown version.
 Lab-grown meat is also a slightly misleading name, as in the future this meat will be produced in a factory, just like animal-grown meat, as it’s only grown in laboratories while it’s being developed.
 However, the question remains whether this is a positive development.
 In this blog we will discuss some of the pros and cons of lab-grown meat from a vegan perspective.

 The biggest advantages of lab-grown meat are health-related.
 While public opinion suggests that many people believe lab-grown meat to be unhealthy, this is in fact not true and it’s considerably more healthy than animal-grown meat.
 Lab-grown meat consists of animal cells and is therefore exactly the same as an animal’s flesh and does not require any modification or other human interference other than providing a nutritious substance in which the cells can grow naturally.
 The only difference is that with lab-grown meat we can choose what part of an animal’s body we want to grow tissue of, therefore making it possible to only choose the healthiest parts of meat (without having lots of left-over meat with high levels of fat for example, as is the case when slaughtering an animal).
-In addition, lab-grown meat does not contain any antibiotics or other medicines.
-This not only makes it healthier, but it would also help to reduce the threat of antibiotic resistant bacteria.
+In addition, the production of lab-grown meat does not require any antibiotics or other medicines, which helps to reduce the threat of antibiotic resistant bacteria.
 Lastly, lab-grown meat is much cleaner, as the threat of food contamination is much reduced.
 In the Netherlands research found that about half of all chicken meat contained poop bacteria and many pieces of meat were contaminated with other bacteria from unhygienic processing and diseases.
 With lab-grown meat these issues will no longer be concerns.

 The benefits of lab-grown meat for the environment could be very great, but the exact effect is not clear yet as it differs a lot on the exact way lab-grown meat will be cultivated.